aron-hoogeveen/ibvse/README.md

 # Running the system
 ## Installation
 To run the system, first clone the repository.
-To install the correct packages, change directory to the folder that contains the enviroment.yml file and install the enviroment by using the following command
+To install the correct packages, change directory to the folder that contains the environment.yml file and install the environment by using the following command

 ```
 conda env create